Acknowledgement of receipt and understanding of Gold Speech Policies

 Dawn is a mother of three and knows how difficult it is to predict whether a child is going to be sick the next day!
 She has designed her practice policies to be flexible and accommodating to family needs.
 She elected the 7:00 AM cut-off based on her estimation that most clients are awake by that time and know if they need to cancel their session that day.
 Dawn also designed the policy to respect the time of her Associates, who pack session materials and plan for their whole day before they leave for work in the morning.

-Gold Speech requires payment at the time of session or in advance.
+Gold Speech, Inc. requires payment at the time of session or in advance.
 Payment methods are credit card or check.
 Your individual therapist handles the clinical aspects of treatment and should not be asked to manage payments.
 Dawn will send you more information once you are ready to be scheduled.

 Clients may arrange for group sessions to take place.
 Small groups have the advantages of peer modeling, fun social dynamics, economic savings, and time savings in the case of paired siblings.
 If a group member cancels on a specific day, causing only one member of the group to remain, the family can elect either a shorter treatment session for that day or the full fee for an individual session of the same length.

 Termination of Services